sushma110396/kueue/benchmark/node-feasibility/README.md

 ### Observation

-The baseline scheduler admitted infeasible workloads because admission considered only ClusterQueue quota.
-Eight workloads reserved 96 CPU, leaving capacity for only two runnable workloads despite sufficient node resources for the remaining jobs.
+The baseline scheduler admitted infeasible workloads because admission considered only the ClusterQueue quota.
+Eight workloads reserved 96 CPU, leaving enough quota for only two runnable workloads, even though the remaining runnable workloads could fit on the node.

 ---